deepak12singh/Makeinstaller-python-project/README.md

 This project allows you to make any Python file or project globally accessible on your system, automating help, configuration, and virtual environment setup.

 ---

-By breaking it down into specific steps, users can easily follow along and complete the setup and usage without confusion.
-Make sure to upload your screenshots to a folder like `images` in your repository so that they appear correctly in the README.
-Let me know if there’s anything more specific you’d like to include!